ktenzer/keithtenzer.com/_posts/2025-04-4-AI_The_Age_of_Agentic.md

 ## Summary
 Agentic AI is an incredibly exciting and rapidly growing space.
 We are probably only 12-18 months away from personal AI assistants which will help us carry out not only daily tasks, but improve our own capability, in private life and the workplace.
 Temporal is a great technology choice for building Agentic AI.
 It provides not only the orchestration capabilities for long-running, but also critical durability needed to ensure Agentic AI is reliable, and can be counted on just like its human counterparts.

-Inference is just asking question of model and getting prediction, there isnt really state involved

-RAG - GenAI is good generalist but doesnt know custom knowledge or newer data.
-BYOD you can create embeddings to store into vector database.
-LLM will search vector database through embeddings not generation.
-If you put grocery store into vectory db and search oranges, the query becomes embeddings and you try to match which is symenatic search vs literal text search.
-Can provide similarity threshold.
-RAG is getting less and less interesting as models get larger context windows.
-Can just feed all data to prompt, for static data, for data that changes might be better suited to pass into prompt.

-AI Orchestrations

 (c) 2025 Keith Tenzer